Nine warning signs of dementia

 Here are some of the main warning signs to look out for.

-Difficulty completing familiar tasks at home, at work, or at leisure: People may have trouble driving to a familiar location, managing a budget at work or remembering the rules of a favourite game.
+• Difficulty completing familiar tasks at home, at work, or at leisure: People may have trouble driving to a familiar location, managing a budget at work or remembering the rules of a favorite game.

-At Home Instead, we look after hundreds of people with dementia in the comfort of their own home – many in their 70s, 80s, 90s and beyond.
+At Home Instead Senior Care, we look after hundreds of people with dementia in the comfort of their own home – many in their 70s, 80s, 90s and beyond.
 Detecting dementia early means we can provide the support to help people live happy, fulfilled lives at home for longer.

 If you would like to speak to someone at Home Instead, please do not hesitate to get in touch.